larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 Trying to do something I don't think.
 (81:01)
 I don't think it was Multics.
-Emphasis CCSS, so there he is, taking away.
+Emphasis CTSS, so there he is, taking away.
 And.
-Again, this is looks like it's maximum.
+Again, this is looks like it's Macsyma.
 Yeah, probably just taking all this.
 Problem.
 OK, and here's integrate sine X cosine X.